madsci1016/Arduino-EasyTransfer/README.txt

 *           Added EasyTransferVirtualWire library for use with Virtual Wire and cheap radios.
 *   2.0.1
 *       VirtualWire version tested by garth@netram, bugs fixed.
+*   2.1
+*	   Changes RX parsing buffer to dynamic allocation to conserve RAM.
 *
 *
 *  Limits of the Library